"

 Roles and Responsibilities of MacEwan University Library:

-1. Maintain an installation of open textbook hosting software that enables free and unrestricted public access to published works via the Internet.
+1. Maintain Software: Maintain an installation of open textbook hosting software that enables free and unrestricted public access to published works via the Internet.

-3. Provide basic orientation to software functionality and basic technical assistance to all contributors to this project.
+3. Software Orientation & Support: Provide basic orientation to software functionality and basic technical assistance to all contributors to this project.

-4. Provide guidance on licensing and copyright management of content.
+4. Copyright Guidance: Provide guidance on licensing and copyright management of content.

-5. Provide recommendations for disseminating and promoting completed open textbooks through, for instance, metadata harvesters, database indexing, and similar services.
+5. Dissemination Support: Provide recommendations for disseminating and promoting completed open textbooks through, for instance, metadata harvesters, database indexing, and similar services.

-7. Remove content from the hosting software should a copyright or related dispute arise.
-These could include disputes from publishers or other copyright holders, from copyright holders of embedded material, or from project contributors.
+7. Content Withdrawal: Remove content from the hosting software should a copyright or other dispute arise.
+Copyright-specific disputes could include disputes from publishers or other copyright holders, from copyright holders of embedded material, or from project contributors.
 The Library will engage the Project Lead should this issue arise.

 Termination of Service